dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2231: People with disabilities deserve fulfilling lives.
+### T2231: All, including those with disabilities, have the right to fulfilling lives.

 |Support|
 |---|